Azure/azure-sdk-for-js/sdk/contentsafety/ai-content-safety-rest/README.md

 Every harm category the service applies also comes with a severity level rating.
 The severity level is meant to indicate the severity of the consequences of showing the flagged content.

-**Text**: The current version of the text model supports the full 0-7 severity scale.
+**Text**: The current version of the text model supports the **full 0-7 severity scale**.
 The classifier detects amongst all severities along this scale.
 If the user specifies, it can return severities in the trimmed scale of 0, 2, 4, and 6; each two adjacent levels are mapped to a single level.
 You can refer [text content severity levels definitions][text_severity_levels] for details.

 - [0,1] -> 0
 - [2,3] -> 2
 - [4,5] -> 4
 - [6,7] -> 6

-**Image**: The current version of the image model supports the trimmed version of the full 0-7 severity scale.
+**Image**: The current version of the image model supports the **trimmed version of the full 0-7 severity scale**.
 The classifier only returns severities 0, 2, 4, and 6; each two adjacent levels are mapped to a single level.
 You can refer [image content severity levels definitions][image_severity_levels] for details.

 - [0,1] -> 0
 - [2,3] -> 2